… first published on January 28th, 2019

-“Cut the little savage a break,” sneers Sanna, braiding the taffy with an old fashioned thing, a Bobby pin, between her teeth.
+“Cut the little savage a break,” sneers Sanna, braiding the taffy while holding an old fashioned thing, a Bobby pin, between her teeth.
 Why would she give a damn about Kip?
 It would be good to know.

 Does he have potential?

 “Every time I see an adult on a bicycle, I no longer despair for the future of the human race.“—H.G.
 Wells